 By chance, the two of them meet after feeling relationships might just not work out for them.
 Their meeting ends with a kiss, but was that a one-time thing, or the beginning of something else?

 Tea and Coffee is a side story to the coming-of-age story Beyond the Horizon.
-With romance as its main theme, this novel challenges and questions relationships, and what is the most important factor in them?
+With romance as its major theme, this novel challenges and questions relationships, and what is the most important factor in them?

-Read the ongoing novel here:
+Read the novel (on hold) here: